imjoy-team/ImJoy/docs/development.md

  *   `eggname`: this is usually the name of your repository.
 This is recommended for an install of a Git repository, and tells pip what to call the repository for dependency checks.

+Please note that once a package is installed, it will not be **upgraded** unless you specify a new tag.

 For a complete description please consult the [pip documentation](https://pip.pypa.io/en/latest/reference/pip_install/#git).

 In order to test your module, you can use the `pip` terminal command with the